edmenendez/django-angular-auth/README.md

 * Clone [django-angular-auth] locally.
 * Create a VirtualEnv and install the requirements via ```pip install -r requirements.txt```
+* Create a database in Postgres.
+Whatever database name and password used needs to be added to settings.py ~ line 12.
 * Run ```python manage.py syncdb --migrate```
 * Go into static directory and run ```python -m SimpleHTTPServer```.
-I created a serve.bat file for this.
+You should create a serve.bat file for this.
 This is the Angular app.
 * Start Django. ```python runserver 0.0.0.0:8001``` I created a batch file for this called r.bat.
 This is your API and admin.
 * Go to [http://localhost:8000/].
 This is the Angular app.
 It's being served directly via SimpleHTTPServer.
 It can be served from anywhere, even Amazon.
 There might be cross domain issues if you're hosting on a different domain.